Fraudulent Use or Possession of Credit Card or Debit Card Information: Texas Penal Code §32.315

 The Texas legislature enacted this criminal offense in 2019 and codified it in Texas Penal Code Section 32.315.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since its enactment.

-The Penal Code codifies the Texas Fraudulent Use or Possession of Card Information law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+The Penal Code classifies the Texas Fraudulent Use or Possession of Card Information law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
 Learn more about the Texas offense of Fraudulent Use or Possession of Credit Card or Debit Card Information below.

 What is the current Texas law about Fraudulent Use or Possession of Credit Card or Debit Card Information?